The HPC Challenge committee is pleased to announce the annual

 of the ACM, October 2009 (Vol. 52, No. 10)

-Submissions that include additional kernels are equally welcome.
+Submissions that include additional kernels are welcome as well.

-This award would be weighted 50% on performance and 50% on code elegance,
+This award is weighted 50% on performance and 50% on code elegance,

 clarity, and size.
 Both will be determined by an evaluation committee.
 For this award,